hilmyalfaruq/DFT-LiFePO4-cathode/README.md

 # DFT-LiFePO4-cathode
-DFT calculation of LiFePO4 cathode using Quantum Espresso
+This contains input and output files of LiFePO4 cathode DFT calculation using Quantum Espresso.